 Wantage is halfway between Oxford and the M4 so it’s a good starting point for anyone who needs to commute.
 Didcot Parkway train station is 9 miles to the east, with mainline services to London Paddington taking under an hour.
 The A34 is the main north-south route just to the east of the town, with Oxford just half an hour’s drive away.
 Reading is a commutable 45-minute drive via the M4, and Swindon is about 40 minutes’ drive.

 Going to school

 As well as its range of primary schools, Wantage has a its own secondary school, King Alfred’s Academy.
 The Vale Academy Trust has enabled a great partnership with King Alfred’s and several of the local primary schools.

-A town with a busy market has a head start for atmosphere and as a focal point, quite apart from choosing lovely fresh local produce.
-The famous and iconic White Horse of Uffington is the local landmark and great place for a change of scenery and panoramic views over the Oxfordshire and Berkshire countryside.
+A town with a busy market has a head start for atmosphere and as a focal point, quite apart from offering lovely fresh local produce.
+The famous and iconic White Horse of Uffington is the local landmark and a great place for a change of scenery, with panoramic views over the Oxfordshire and Berkshire countryside.
 It’s just 7 miles away.